 As a freshman legislator in 2011, Senator Rodríguez passed 41 bills related to education, health care, economic development, renewable energy, public safety and the courts, ethics and government transparency, and the military.
 His hard work and tenacity on the Senate floor gained him numerous accolades, including being named “Freshman MVP” by the highly regarded online publication, Capitol Inside; “Legislative Hero” by Texas Access to Justice Foundation; “Best of Senate” by the Combined Law Enforcement Association of Texas; and “Advocate of the Year, Elected Official” by Texas Association for Education of Young Children.
 [The 82nd Legislature]

 During the 2013 legislative session, Senator Rodríguez continued this remarkable record of achievement.
 He passed 50 bills and two concurrent resolutions into law.
 The bills included local priorities with statewide impact — including the transformation of the Texas Tech University Health Sciences Center at El Paso from a branch of the Lubbock-based health sciences center to an independent, standalone university component of the Texas Tech University System — as well as a series of bills to address cheating and accountability in standardized testing.
 Senator Rodríguez also passed a number of local good governance bills and significant statewide laws dealing with family law, guardianship, probate, trust, and criminal justice issues.
 The Family Law Section of the State Bar of Texas recently named him Legislator of the Year for his efforts to protect those involved in family law disputes.

-Senator Rodríguez serves on the following committees:
+Senator Rodríguez serves on the following committees in the 84th Legislature: